jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 #### LoRaWAN - End Device

 The end-device used is a RAK3172 module from RAKwireless.
 This module contains a STM32WL chip along with a SEMTECH LoRaWAN modem.
-The RAK3172 firmware can be developed and flashed "thru" Arduino and there is no need for an additional micro controller.
+The firmware for RAK3172 can be developed and flashed "thru" Arduino and there is no need for an additional micro controller.

-There are also two LED:s connected to the RAK3172 which can be individually controlled via downlink messages.
+There two LED:s connected to the RAK3172 which can be individually controlled via downlink messages.

 The send interval (in minutes) can be controlled thru a downlink message due to the custom firmware being used.